 - This can help to reduce symptoms of gas and bloat.
 Ajwain also has antimicrobial properties that help to protect against infection.
 For these reasons, Ajwain is an effective natural remedy for digestive issues.
 So the next time you’re feeling bloated after a big meal, reach for some ajwain seeds.
 Chewing on a few of these little seeds may give you the relief you’re looking for.

 According to medical reviews published by the Journal of Pharmacognosy and Phytochemistry, the volatile oils in Ajwain have both antibacterial and antifungal properties.
 This makes it an effective home remedy for infections, wounds, and skin conditions.

 Ajwain Is an Expectorant

 - Expectorants help loosen mucus and make it easier to cough up.
 The volatile oils in ajwain act as an expectorant, making them helpful for treating colds, bronchitis, and other respiratory infections.
+Moreover, studies published by the National Institute of Health show ajwain oil has been proven to reduce cough.
 This means that it helps to loosen phlegm and mucus from the lungs and airways, making it easier to cough up and expel.
 This can help to clear congestion and make breathing easier.